 Debunking Eight Common Myths about Worker Classification

 When companies hire both permanent employees and independent contractors (ICs), properly classifying workers can result in a lot of frustration and confusion.
-The growth of the gig economy and the rise of borderless hiring has added to the complexity of worker classification decisions, and resulted in new legislation and a number of common misconceptions.

 Myth #2: A worker that is considered an IC by one regulating body will be considered an IC by every regulating body.

 Different regulating bodies may use different tests to determine worker classification.
 As a result, a worker could be considered an IC under one set of regulations but an employee under another.
-Companies must ensure they are aware of any compliance requirements that pertain to them, no matter from whom they are issued.

-There are a number of reasons why an audit may be initiated, even if the company doesn’t consider itself a likely target.
 Regulators may want to perform audits based on complaints from workers, applications for workers compensation or unemployment insurance, or even if the company is listed on a 1099 as a sole employer and appears to be paying a full-time income.
 Simply issuing a particular tax form to an IC doesn’t equate to legally accurate classification, regardless of the nature of the industry or volume of ICs employed.

 Myth #5: ICs do not qualify for unemployment benefits.

-The IRS places tremendous importance on worker classification, mainly because it affects taxes applicable to earnings.
 Failing to correctly classify workers, regardless of how well intentioned the company is, can result in unwanted outcomes, so it’s important to ensure all guidelines are strictly adhered to.
+Inaccurate classifications cost governments billions, which is why enforcement is tightening in 2025.
+Don't get bit by the DOGE.

-Casually engaging workers for small or temporary projects might feel like formal processes and worker classification aren’t necessary, but this could not be further from the truth.
 In reality, the real-life working conditions of both the employer and worker influence how that worker should be classified, and leaving workers off the books can be perceived as tax evasion.

 Conclusion

-Understanding common misconceptions around worker classification is an important first step in creating effective long-term compliance success.
 Companies that are serious about regulatory compliance should consider consulting with a local employment council or partnering with a proven compliance expert.
 Worker classification policies will assuredly continue to change over time, requiring continuous monitoring in order to avoid misclassification pitfalls.

 HireArt is standing by to help your organization get the most out of its contract workforce experience while providing important indemnification for compliance-related issues.